-Rule 711A - 711B the SGX-ST Listing Manual The Group is committed and passionate about contributing back to society in meaningful ways.
-In addition, we believe that the effective management of environmental, social and governance (ESG) risks and opportunities can help us to deliver long-term value to our stakeholders.

-The Company published its FY2022 Sustainability Report (the "Report"), which is aligned to SGX-ST's Listing Rules - Sustainability Reporting Guide, together with the Annual Report.
+RuleThe Group is committed and passionate about contributing back to society in meaningful ways.711A - 711BIn addition, we believe that the effective management of environmental, social and governancethe SGX-ST(ESG) risks and opportunities can help us to deliver long-term value to our stakeholders.ListingThe Company published its FY2022 Sustainability Report (the "Report"), which is aligned to SGX-ST's Listing Rules - Sustainability Reporting Guide, together with the Annual Report.
 This Report is publicly accessible via Best World's website as well as on SGXNet.